bodlukas/bodlukas.github.io/_research/rmgp.md

 {% include figure image_path="/assets/images/research/rmgp_github_bright.png" alt="schema_rmgp" caption="Schema of the proposed updating of a regional earthquake risk model with early-arriving post-earthquake data." %}

-The first damage estimates are obtained using a regional risk model, where estimates of ground motion IMs are constrained by seismic recordings, analogous to the current [shake map](https://earthquake.usgs.gov/data/shakemap/) systems.
+Within minutes after the event, ground-motion recordings from a **seismic network** become available.
+These are used to: (i) gather information on the occurred rupture (such as its magnitude, location and extent), and (ii) constrain estimates of ground-motion IMs (analogous to the current [shake map](https://earthquake.usgs.gov/data/shakemap/) systems).
+In combination with a regional risk model, these updated estimates are then used to obtain first damage estimates.

 Then, data from the first inspected buildings is used to further constrain the shake map and, in parallel, update the building vulnerability function parameters as well as the typological attribution model.